ngthanhtrung23/PPCodeChallenge/MovingStone/statement.md

 # Problem

-Given N box on a straight line.
+Given N boxes on a straight line.
 The i-th box has A(i) stones.

 For 1 < i < N, the i-th box has 2 neighbours: the (i-1)th box and the (i+1)th box.
 The 1st box only has 1 neighbour (the 2nd box).
 The Nth box only has 1 neighbour (the (N-1)th box).